ApayRus/keyboard-tutorial/tutorial/keyboard9.md

 ![](./images/Peek%202022-06-15%2021-29.gif)

 When we hold `shift` on keyboard, state `shiftKey` is `true` even when `activeKey` faded.
-When we `@click` `shift` by mouse, `shiftKey` is false, even when `activeKey` shows to us `shift` as active.
+When we `@click` `shift` by mouse, `shiftKey` is false, even when `shift` is the `activeKey`.

 We can't hold shift on the screen as on physical keyboard.
 So we need to set `shiftKey` by click on the screen button, and the app will think that we hold `shift` key.
-On the second click the app will think, that we released the button.
+On the second click on `shift` the app will think, that we released the button.

 For that, in Keyboard.js add a new method `toggleShiftKey` and pass it down to `Key`